riboviz/riboviz/docs/run-vignette.md

 If all went well an exit code of 0 will be returned.

 Information on the key steps during processing is displayed.
-This is also added to a log file in the current directory e.g. `riboviz.log`.
+More detailed information, including the causes of any errors, is also added to a log file in the current directory e.g. `riboviz.log`.

 Log files for each processing step will be placed in a timestamped sub-directory of `vignette/logs/` e.g. `vignette/logs/20190919-070625`.
 After a successful run, the log files would be: